gulpjs/gulp/docs/API.md

 ### gulp.registry([registry])

-Get or set the current registry.
+Get or set the underlying task registry.
 Inherited from [undertaker]; see the undertaker documention on [registries](https://github.com/phated/undertaker#registryregistryinstance).
-Using this you can import registries from other sources/files.
-Importing your own registry has at least three use cases:
+Using this, you can change registries that enhance gulp in different ways.
+Utilizing a custom registry has at least three use cases:

 - [Sharing tasks](https://github.com/phated/undertaker#sharing-tasks)
-- [Sharing functionality](https://github.com/phated/undertaker#sharing-functionalities). (e.g. you could override the task prototype to add some additional logging, or include some config settings.)
+- [Sharing functionality](https://github.com/phated/undertaker#sharing-functionalities). (e.g. you could override the task prototype to add some additional logging, bind task metadata or include some config settings.)
 - Handling other behavior that hooks into the registry lifecycle (see [gulp-hub](https://github.com/frankwallis/gulp-hub) for an example)

 To build your own custom registry see the [undertaker documentation on custom registries](https://github.com/phated/undertaker#custom-registries).

 #### registry

-A registry instance.
-When passed in the tasks from the current registry will be transferred to the passed in registry and the current registry will be replaced with the passed in registry.
+A registry instance or constructor.
+When passed in, the tasks from the current registry will be transferred to the new registry and then current registry will be replaced with the new registry.

 #### Example